Boulder Dangerous Product Injury Lawyers

 Helping People Seriously Injured by a Defective Product

 A product can be defective because of a manufacturing flaw, an improper design or a lack of adequate warnings.
 Manufacturers are required to anticipate the foreseeable uses of their product and conduct a hazard-risk analysis.
 They must design out dangers to a technologically and economically feasible extent, and warn against dangers that cannot be eliminated.

 An injured person may be entitled to recover damages even though the product was not being used exactly as it was intended, as long as the use is considered reasonably foreseeable.

-Jim Cederberg has successfully handled cases involving automobiles, automobile components, a helicopter engine, toys, construction equipment, a fire starter product, a paddleboat, water heaters and components, furnaces, propane valves, propane tanks, plumbing fixtures, oil field equipment and other defective products.
+Jim and Luke Cederberg have successfully handled cases involving automobiles, automobile components, a helicopter engine, toys, construction equipment, a fire starter product, a paddleboat, water heaters and components, furnaces, propane valves, propane tanks, plumbing fixtures, oil field equipment and other defective products.